-Many times, a letter of intent is the first step toward acceptance of a job offer.
-This short document seems very simple and straightforward but signing this before you fully understand the ramifications is not wise.
+While the terms of employment may seem very simple and straightforward, signing this before you fully understand the ramifications is not wise.

-There are some key elements of a Letter of Intent that you should review.
-Preferably with the help of a physician contract negotiation specialist to ensure you don’t back yourself into a corner before the negotiation even begins.
+There are some key elements of a letter of intent that you should review.
+Preferably with the help of a physician contract negotiation lawyer to ensure you don’t back yourself into a corner before the negotiation even begins.

 What is the Purpose of a Letter of Intent?